Tristan Taormino: Criticism

 Rebecca Whisnant argues that Taormino work's represents a profit-based ‘‘feminist porn’’ within the mainstream pornography industry based upon thin conceptions of feminism and sexual ethics.

 Sexual identity

-Taormina uses the terms "queer" and "dyke" to describe her sexual identity.
-In the past, Taormino stated: "I don't really identify with the label 'bisexual', nor does it feel like it accurately describes me...I see myself as queer, since queer to me is not just about who I love or lust, but it's about my culture, my community, and my politics.
+Taormino uses the terms "queer" and "dyke" to describe her sexual identity.
+In the past, Taormino stated: "I don't really identify with the label 'bisexual', nor does it feel like it accurately describes me ...
+I see myself as queer, since queer to me is not just about who I love or lust, but it's about my culture, my community, and my politics.
 The truth is, even if I were with a heterosexual guy, I'd be a queer dyke."
 In addition, "she describes herself as 'equal opportunity'.
 She doesn't like the word 'bisexual' – and says "it's too polarizing."

 In addition to being a vocal advocate of non-monogamy, Taormino supports gay marriage: "I support gay marriage being legalised in every state.
 I do however think it’s unfortunate that in some cases gay marriage opponents have used the issue against polyamory."